jurassicplayer/decky-autosuspend/README.md

 ## Decky-AutoSuspend Plugin
-A plugin to notify and automatically suspend your steamdeck console when passing a battery percentage threshold.
+A plugin to notify and automatically suspend your steamdeck console when passing battery percentage thresholds.
 ![Main View](./assets/thumbnail.png)

 ## Overview
-This plugin provides audible and toast notifications when reaching a warning and critical battery level.
-The warning and critical thresholds are user-defined and the audible notification can be turned off if a silent auto-suspend is preferred.
+This plugin provides audible and toast notifications when reaching an overcharge and warning battery levels.
+It will also send a notification and autosuspend the device at critical battery levels.
+Thresholds can be enabled/disabled independently and the notifications can be toggled off if completely silent autosuspend is preferred.

 ## Installation
 #### Decky-Loader Store
 1. [Install decky-loader](https://github.com/SteamDeckHomebrew/decky-loader#installation)
 2. Use the built in plugin store to download the AutoSuspend plugin
 #### Manual Installation
-For manual installation, you will need to use the terminal a little (decky-loader has some bugs with setting the right permissions for some folders atm) and a keyboard would be preferred (not required), but it's not a daunting task and hopefully these instructions will be easy enough to follow.
+For manual installation, steps 8-13 are optional, but will require a terminal and a keyboard preferably (not required), and just changes the AutoSuspend folder's owner to `deck`.
 Please follow them in order, from top to bottom.

 1. Start the deck in Gaming Mode
 2. Open Decky-Loader in the QAM